Second Life Houses Tea Dome or Gazebo De Vecht

 In the 17th century, wealthy Amsterdam merchants fled the busy city to their country estates along the river De Vecht.
 It was a matter of status to build a tea dome, a small octagonal building with a domed roof and many large windows.

 The residents built these cottages on the most beautiful spots near the river where a passerby might admire them from the water.
 The owners enjoyed the view of all that happened on the river.
-Through the large windows, the passerby would watch the owners drink their expensive tea in their delicate china cups.
+The passerby would watch the owners drink their expensive tea in their delicate china cups through the large windows.

-For your privacy, I’ve included an optional ring of sheer curtains (with the land impact of 30 prims) and a shadow prim.
+For your privacy, an optional ring of sheer curtains is included. (with the land impact of 25 prims) And a shadow prim.
 If you link the shadow to the dome, it will not add to the prim count.

 Customer reviews of the Tea Dome ‘De Vecht’